SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Info: Returns a random joke, funniness may vary.
     - Aliases: tabuujoke

-- **%kick** `<@user> <reason>`
+- **%kick** `<@member> <reason>`
-    - Info: **Admin only.** Kicks a user from the server.
-Mention the User or use User ID.
-You will be asked for confirmation before the user gets kicked.
-The reason will get logged in Audit logs and also DM'd to the user, if the bot can DM the user.
+    - Info: **Admin only.** Kicks a member from the server.
+Mention the Member or use Member ID.
+You will be asked for confirmation before the Member gets kicked.
+The reason will get logged in Audit logs and also DM'd to the Member, if the bot can DM the Member.
     - Example: `%kick @Phxenix what an idiot`

 - **%leaderboard**